Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Afro-descendant noses: characteristics and surgical approach

 The afro-descendant nose is undoubtedly one of the most demanding in terms of experience and technical refinement from the surgeon.
-I have dedicated an entire page to the topic of negroid nose, but I want to delve into the technical aspects within the broader context of ethnic rhinoplasty here.
+I have dedicated an entire page to the topic of Afro-descendant nose, but I want to delve into the technical aspects within the broader context of ethnic rhinoplasty here.

 The most common characteristics of the afro-descendant nose include: